4 Ways to Calculate the Value of Your Company

 That being said, when it comes to creating valuations for a private company, there are four popular and commonly accepted frameworks.
 Below, we outline how each of these concepts works in theory and highlight some of the strengths and pitfalls of each business valuation method.

 The most common way to calculate the value of a company is by looking at past profitability and future earnings potential.
 Earnings-based valuation methods allow potential buyers to better forecast the potential risks and returns of purchasing a company, and are most suitable for stable, profitable businesses.

-If you’re a smaller startup or new business with expected profitability in the near future, it’s a simple way to showcase your projected growth in a clean, easy-to-understand fashion.
+If you’re a smaller startup or small business with expected profitability in the near future, it’s a simple way to showcase your projected growth in a clean, easy-to-understand fashion.

 But just because the formula is straightforward doesn’t mean it’s mindless—earnings-based valuations require a deep understanding of the business to justify the price tag.